LukaDjordjevic/splintDemo/README.md

 This is a simple react-native app that uses [Alpha Vantage API](https://www.alphavantage.co/documentation/) to retrieve stocks lists and show them on the **Home page**.
 You can the click on a particular stock and see it's **Stock details page**.

 The app is set up to use 'demo' API key.
 This is fine but all the stock details pages will be displaying IBM data.<br>
 You can edit `/src/constants.ts` and switch to a private key which allows a few dozen calls per day.
-You can also provide you own key.
+You can also provide your own key.

 ## Installation